kaizcodes/Pog_Engine/README.md

 You can change the presets model I have written to use on my own machine and I know will work on machines with similar spec.

+You can adjust whisper parameters if you know the parameters works for you specifically.

 ## Updating Pog Engine:

+If you are on v.1, please remove everything inside of your current install of Pog Engine.

 Run **Update_PogEngine.bat** in your Pog Engine folder.
 It checks the latest GitHub release, and if yours is older it downloads the release ZIP and replaces **only the code files that actually changed** (compared by hash).